Unless otherwise noted, content is this guide is licensed under a Creative Commons Attribution 4.0 International License.

-Although this guide is intended to assist journals in answering some of the questions contained within this form, it is highly recommended that potential journals review pages 1-6 to understand the scope and complexity of journal publishing.
+It is highly recommended that potential journals review pages 1-6 of this guide to understand the scope and complexity of journal publishing.

 Nuts and Bolts: The Super Long List of Things to Do When Starting a New Journal